The Bankrate promise

-Over time, your spending goals for a credit card will probably change.
-You might choose to apply for a new credit card altogether, but you can also upgrade or downgrade your existing account.
-With an upgrade or downgrade there’s no hard inquiry into your credit report and you keep your same account information.
-This means you get to maintain your credit history.
-The only thing that changes is the kind of card you have.
+Over time, your credit card spending goals will likely change, and you might want to apply for a new credit card to get new benefits or rewards.
+Before you apply for a new card, you should consider upgrading or downgrading your existing account (also known as a product change) with your current issuer.
+With an upgrade or downgrade, there’s no hard credit inquiry, you’ll keep your same account information and you’ll get to maintain your credit history — the only change is the type of card you’ll have.

 Should you upgrade your Chase credit card?